tgfrerer/island/README_RPI5.md

 > All examples should compile.
 Most examples should work without change, with a few having quirks.

 * The [Hello World Example](./apps/examples/hello_world/) will not work out of the box, since the Raspberry Pi 5 does not support texture images at 8K resolution.
 Rescale the images first to about 1/4 resolution.

-* Similarly the Screenshot Example will not work out of the box.
+* Similarly, the [Screenshot Example](./apps/examples/screenshot_example/) will not work out of the box.
 Rescale the image to `2040x1024` and all will be fine...

 * The [Bitonic Merge Sort Example](./apps/examples/bitonic_merge_sort_example/) will not work out of the box, since the Raspberry Pi 5 does not support workgroup sizes of `1024`.
 Set this to `256` and it will work.